Shachindra/SmartCam/README.md

 # SmartCam
 A Web based IoT project which transforms a webcam into a IP Camera for surveillance systems using Intel Edison.
+This project doesn't need any configuration for the IP Address as it automatically detects the system's IP Address and works accordingly.
 SmartCam demonstrates live video streaming on Intel Edison using Node.js and WebSockets (inspired from the project edi-cam).
 Ongoing work includes Face Detection, Bar-code Detection, Image Recognition etc. on the video feed coming from the webcam.
 Furthur work may include Analytics and Complicated Image Processing.

 The Node.js server is responsible for: